Guest Post: Labour’s Detailed 1970’s Industrial Relations Manifesto

 Within 12 months Labour are:

-• extending collective bargaining rights to contractors who sell their labour.
+- extending collective bargaining rights to contractors who sell their labour.

 The biggest industry of labouring contractors is construction.
-So NZ's construction industry is going to be like that photo of 20 orange vests watching one in green dig the hole when we're meant to be building 100k houses.
-The other biggest industries are tourism, agriculture, , and IT.
+So NZ’s construction industry is going to be like that photo of 20 orange vests watching one in green dig the hole when we’re meant to be building 100k houses.
+The other biggest industries are tourism, agriculture, manufacturing, and IT.
 Labour also are going to:

-• “Investigate measures that improve job security for people in precarious forms of employment they list labour hire, casual, seasonal, contracted or sub-contracted workers.
-So forget about new-fangled commercial ideas like KPI's and contractual milestones, termination clauses and risk allocation.
+- “Investigate measures that improve job security for people in precarious forms of employment” – they list labour hire, casual, seasonal, contracted or sub-contracted workers.
+So forget about new-fangled commercial ideas like KPI’s and contractual milestones, termination clauses and risk allocation.
 Labour is replacing all of that with what Grant says, which is what the unions say.
 Labour are extending de-facto unionism to every class of work there is.

 So the unionization of NZ will be all-encompassing, and inescapable.
 It’s a secret offer NZ cannot refuse.

 There is even more.
-Labour will “abolish “.
-It's bad enough paying a 17 year old the same as their mum for a job the mum has 20 years experience doing.
+Labour will “abolish youth rates“.
+It’s bad enough paying a 17 year old the same as their mum for a job the mum has 20 years experience doing.
 Now the 17 year old presumably will get the National award.
 This is going to carve out a swathe of youth unemployment.

 Labour will ensure “people who work over 40 hours a week receive adequate remuneration“.
 So Labour are getting rid of the ‘salary’ concept, and are going to micro-manage all overtime.
 Also this will not extend to business owners, who as everyone knows, work 35 hour weeks for ‘adequate remuneration’.